paratestphp/paratest/README.md

 ParaTest assumes [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) for loading tests.

-For convenience, ParaTest for Windows uses 79 columns mode to prevent blank lines in standard 80x25 windows console.
+For convenience, ParaTest for Windows uses 79 columns mode to prevent blank lines in the standard 80x25 windows console.

 ## Caveats

 1. Constants, static methods, static variables and everything exposed by test classes consumed by other test classes (including Reflection) are not supported.
 This is due to a limitation of the current implementation of `WrapperRunner` and how PHPUnit searches for classes.
-The fix is put shared code into classes which are not tests _themselves_.
+The fix is to put shared code into classes which are not tests _themselves_.

 ## Integration with PHPStorm